Code of Conduct for the ROCKWOOL Group

 All decisions in the Group are based on factual, commercial and financial objectives with respect to proper business conduct.

 Business relationships with family and friends should be avoided.
 In case this is not feasible you must immediately inform your manager and OPCO Management in writing in advance.
-You must always make sure that you operate within your authority limits.

 6. Competition and antitrust law